Secure, highly available ticketing and reservation systems engineered for scale

 Competitive comparison

-Provider Typical platform fee Card fees / Per-ticket fixed Notes
+Provider Typical platform fee Card fees / Per-ticket Notes

-Eventbrite Canada 3.5% + $1.29 per ticket 2.9% of total order; Plus subscription fees; varies by plan, year, and promotions
+Eventbrite Canada 3.5% + $1.29 per ticket 2.9% of total order Plus subscription fees; varies by plan

 Our target destination is 1% + interchange pricing, which aims to remove third-party processor markups so that final costs are lower than the current combined platform + card fees charged by any major providers.

-This means that in the target pricing, our final all-in price to run a Non-profit Event through this platform will be lower than the card fees (2.9% +) on any platform, anywhere in Canada.
+Our goal is to get to an all-in price to run a nonprofit event that is lower than the card fees (2.9%+) charged on any platform, anywhere in Canada.

 Learn more about how we plan to do this in our open budget project items below.